-The article mentions that Battagglia made “racial slurs” against Asian, but did not go into detail.
+The article mentions that Battagglia made “racial slurs” against Asians, but did not go into detail.

 Battaglia was also quoted by Peele as saying that he “is not a prejudiced person,” and that his constituents shouldn’t be offended because he is only saying “how things are.”